-For this step of the exercise, the key sheet to use in the DREI tool is the "I. Summary Outputs" sheet.
+For this step of the exercise, the sheet to use in the DREI tool is the "I. Summary Outputs" sheet.
 This sheet summarises the various calculations in the DREI tool, including.

-- The LCOE of the baseline energy mix - The wind energy inputs - The LCOE, incremental costs, investment amounts and public instrument costs for each of the cornerstone only NAMA and the instrument package NAMA. - Performance metrics for each of the cornerstone only NAMA and the instrument package NAMA.
+- The LCOE of the baseline energy mix - The wind energy inputs

+- The LCOE, incremental costs, investment amounts and public instrument costs for each of the cornerstone only NAMA and the instrument package NAMA. - Performance metrics for each of the cornerstone only NAMA and the instrument package NAMA.

-Step 4: Questions
+Questions

-4.1: How do the onshore wind energy LCOEs in Country X differ between the two NAMA designs?
+- 4.1: How do the onshore wind energy LCOEs in Country X differ between the two NAMA designs?
 And how do the incremental costs (i.e., the additional costs of wind over the baseline) differ?
-What does this imply for the affordability of electricity for the end consumer in Country X?

-4.2: What is the difference in financing costs for wind energy between the two NAMA designs?

-4.3: How much private sector investment will the NAMAs trigger?

-4.4: What are the total public costs of the two alternative NAMAs?
-What is the breakdown between policy derisking instrument costs and incremental cost (FIT premium)?

-4.5: How does the investment leverage ratio compare between the two alternative NAMAs?
-What is the main public cost component that drives the leverage ratio in Country X?

-4.6: What is the savings leverage ratio of the additional instruments in the public instrument package NAMA?

-4.7: Over the 20 year lifetime, what are estimated emission reductions that result from the wind energy investment in the NAMAs?

-4.8: What are the carbon abatement costs of both NAMAs?
+What does this imply for the affordability of electricity for the end consumer in Country X? - 4.2: How much private sector investment will the NAMAs trigger? - 4.3: What are the total public costs of the two alternative NAMAs?
+What is the breakdown between policy derisking instrument costs and incremental cost (FIT premium)? - 4.4: How does the investment leverage ratio compare between the two alternative NAMAs?
+What is the main public cost component that drives the leverage ratio in Country X? - 4.5: What is the savings leverage ratio of the additional instruments in the public instrument package NAMA? - 4.6: Over the 20 year lifetime, what are estimated emission reductions that result from the wind energy investment in the NAMAs? - 4.7: What are the carbon abatement costs of both NAMAs?